vacp2p/rfc/specs/waku/v2/waku-rln-relay.md

 Furthermore, the routing peers MUST check whether the `proofBundle` is valid and the message is not spam.
 If both checks are passed successfully, then the message is relayed.
 If `proofBundle` is invalid then the message is dropped.
 If spamming is detected, the publishing peer gets slashed.

 ### Spam Detection and Slashing
-In order to enable local spam detection and slashing, routing peers MUST record the `internalNullifier`, `shareX`, and `shareY` of any incoming message conditioned that it is not spam and has valid proof.
+In order to enable local spam detection and slashing, routing peers MUST record the `nullifier`, `shareX`, and `shareY` of any incoming message conditioned that it is not spam and has valid proof.
 To do so, the peer should follow the following steps.
 1. The routing peer first verifies the `zkProof` and drops the message if not verified.
-2. Otherwise, it checks whether a message with an identical `internalNullifier` has already been relayed.
+2. Otherwise, it checks whether a message with an identical `nullifier` has already been relayed.
    1. If such message exists and its `shareX` and `shareY` components are different from the incoming message, then slashing takes place (if the `shareX` and `shareY` fields of the previously relayed message is identical to the incoming message, then the message is a duplicate and shall be dropped).
    2. If none found, then the message gets relayed.